vbelz/dashboard/README.md

 ## Your database in AWS RDS

-This section requires to have a AWS account.
+This section requires to have an AWS account.

 In AWS you can create a new database, following step by step instructions: [AWS RDS instructions](https://aws.amazon.com/fr/getting-started/tutorials/create-connect-postgresql-db/).